arafeenbd/github-battle/README.md

 The app is built on react, webpack and babel.

 It is a game.
-This input will take two github usernames and anounce the winner and loser based on the numbers of the followers.
+This input will take two github usernames and anounce the winner and loser based on the number of followers.
 The app will also show popular github profiles.

 Run the following command.
 The second command .